BroDeb/BroDeb/README.md

-This is for prediction of sudden death from ECG
+Hi!
+This is the repository of Brodie Deb, MD, postdoc fellow at Stanford Cardiology